Wednesday of Week 1 of Lent – Gospel

 Today’s readings are about doing penance for our sins and they are linked by the name of Jonah.

-So today we are told that “the crowds got even bigger” and Jesus spoke to them.
+So today we are told that “the crowds were increasing” and Jesus spoke to them.
 But what he said was not very flattering:

-This is a wicked generation; it is asking for a sign.
-The only sign they will get will be the sign of Jonah.
+This generation is an evil generation; it asks for a sign, but no sign will be given to it except the sign of Jonah.

 Jesus, like Jonah, is a call to repentance and radical conversion.
 And Jesus implies that many of his listeners are not ready or willing to hear that call.
 They don’t need any more signs – Jesus has been giving them an abundance of signs through his teaching and healing work.